 Type 1 diabetes means that the body no longer makes insulin.
 It is caused when the body’s immune system attacks and destroys the cells in the pancreas that make insulin.

 Insulin is a hormone made in the pancreas.
-It is needed to move glucose into the cells.
-Insulin opens the cell walls and allows glucose to enter.
+It helps to move glucose into the cells.
 Once inside the cells, glucose is used for energy.
-Glucose is the fuel that your body needs to function well.
 Without insulin, glucose builds up in your blood.
 This can cause symptoms of high blood sugar and cause long-term problems.

 Symptoms of High Blood Sugar

-Symptoms of high blood sugar can develop over hours or days.
-Common symptoms include:
+Symptoms can develop over hours or days.
+Common symptoms of high sugars include:

 Nausea and vomiting

 Blood tests are needed to diagnose diabetes.

 A1C test result of 6.5% or higher